marier-nico/dotfiles/README.md

 The command that is run to set the wallpaper is in `config/dwm/autostart.sh`, and it sets the first file in the directory as the wallpaper (I think).
 So only one file should be at the top level of the `$HOME/Pictures` directory.

-### TODO

-This is just a list of things that are I should get around to doing with my dotfiles but haven't had the time to do yet.

-- [ ] Make packages for dwm and st with patches and config
-- [ ] Customize rofi
-- [ ] Customize st colors